 Learning to Love Our Selves In all our Emotional States

-My approach as a sexological body worker, empowerment coach and trauma healer is holistic, meaning all that they bring is welcome, whether that’s their concerns and shame around their sexuality, their yet to be unravelled trauma, or their deep unmet grief.
+My approach as a sexological body worker, empowerment coach and trauma healer is holistic, meaning all that my client brings is welcome, whether that’s their concerns and shame around their sexuality, their yet to be unravelled trauma, or their deep unmet grief.

 Learning to love ourselves in all our emotional states I consider to be one of the greatest gifts we can offer to ourselves and then to share this gift with the rest of humanity.
 We are taught emotions are wrong, not to be shown, we blame and shame ourselves for not being in control of our emotional responses to life.

 Human beings are not created to be in a permanent fixed emotional state, rather we live in a sea of emotional fluctuation.
 I would go further to say we cannot be healthy unless we accept and experience the FULL range of emotional expression.

 Learning to live with an extended emotional range, we stop creating the suffering that arises from avoiding pain.
 We start to embrace our grief, we see it as an antidote to depression and stress by letting our tears cascade down our faces knowing their soothing balm will soften and open our hearts once more.

 Grieving is an irreplaceable tool for managing the intense emotions that arise when past traumas rise to the surface via the process of being triggered.
 It supports us to go to the depths of our pain, into the death like experience of being trapped, lost and abandoned, so bringing parts of ourselves, that may have got stuck in a timeless space in the psyche, back to life in the welcome home of our consciousness.